Protection

 Non-woven fabric (NWF) is commercially available in rolls up to 10m wide.
 It is commonly used by horticulturists in the spring as a forcing veil for vegetables.
 It is a synthetic fabric, for which there is no natural alternative yet.
 It allows light, rain and air to filter through while providing thermal gain.

-Lay the TNT veil in a bell shape over the tree on three or four sticks.
+To install, place the TNT veil in a bell shape above the tree on three or four sticks.
 The veil must not pinch the foliage so as not to burn it.

 A square of around 5 x 5m can be used to create the bell on sticks 1.5 to 1.8m high.
 In windy conditions, the ends need to be secured to the ground with stones.

 A grammage of 17gr to 19gr per m² is generally sufficient.
-If a very intense and prolonged cold is forecast, two overlapping veils can be applied.
+Two sails can be applied one on top of the other.

-Whether or not combined with non-woven fabric (TNT), plant mulch will generate heat.
-This allows a few degrees of heat gain at the base of the tree and under the crown.
+Plant mulching generates a relative heat bubble.
+A thick mulch will provide a few degrees of heat gain at the base of the tree and under the crown.
 See the Watering chapter for full details on mulching methods.

-Protective sails can êon trees less than three years old from December to the end of February, in the event of an intense or long-lasting cold snap.
-After these exceptional events, we recommend removing the sails.
+Protective sails can êon trees less than three years old from December to February, in the event of an intense or long-lasting cold snap.
+After these exceptional events, it is advisable to remove the sails as soon as possible.
+Do not leave the sails on during sunny days.

 Installing fixed sails throughout the winter is not recommended, as it presents a number of risks.

-Firstly, the accentuation of temperature differences between day and night, especially during long sunny spells in winter, can cause irreparable thermal shock.
+Firstly, the accentuation of temperature differences between day and night, especially on sunny winter days, can cause irreparable thermal shock.

 These negative effects are more pronounced with thicker sails.